istio/istio.io/content/blog/2018/egress-mongo/index.md

 can be consumed by in-mesh Istio applications via TCP.
 In this post, I demonstrate consuming external MongoDB services.
 You use the [Istio Bookinfo sample application](/docs/examples/bookinfo/), the version in which the book ratings data is persisted in a MongoDB database.
 You deploy this database outside the cluster and configure the _ratings_ microservice to use it.
-You will learn multiple options of controlling external MongoDB services and their pros and cons.
+You will learn multiple options of controlling traffic to external MongoDB services and their pros and cons.

 ## Bookinfo with external ratings database